ppy/osu-wiki/news/2019-09-30-beatmap-spotlights-summer-2019.md

 [![](/wiki/shared/news/2019-09-30-beatmap-spotlights-summer-2019/osu/kawaki.jpg)](https://osu.ppy.sh/beatmapsets/924551)

-From countless sets of Minami's "Kawaki wo Ameku", Karen's map stands out with its diversity, every difficulty have a different feeling to offer.
+From countless sets of Minami's "Kawaki wo Ameku", [Karen](https://osu.ppy.sh/users/3143784)'s map stands out with its diversity, every difficulty having a different feeling to offer.

-Moecho's Unraveling Rain difficulty attracts with its clear visuals, smooth movement and challenging 1/4 patterns.
-That all, mixed with an amazing storyboard and impressive keysounding playing well-known Tokyo Ghoul opening - "unravel", creates an unforgetable and unique gameplay experience.
+[Moecho](https://osu.ppy.sh/users/5075660)'s Unraveling Rain difficulty attracts with its clear visuals, smooth movement and challenging 1/4 patterns.
+All of that mixed with an amazing storyboard and impressive keysounding of the well-known Tokyo Ghoul opening, "unravel", creates an unforgettable and unique gameplay experience.
 Make sure to check it out!

 _written by [Venix](https://osu.ppy.sh/users/5999631)_